THE STORY BEHIND THE SERIES

 hint about scripture can be tucked.
 I like to help readers think a little more deeply about how the

-humans they are helping felt during their conflicts and predicaments.
+humans they're helping felt during their conflicts and predicaments.
 It’s fun to imagine what the

 beauty and delight of Heaven must be like and to describe that in the stories.